-TITLE 4 SECURITY, HUMAN RIGHTS, DEMOCRACY AND GOVERNANCE
+TITLE IV SECURITY, HUMAN RIGHTS, DEMOCRACY AND GOVERNANCE

 The Parties shall cooperate towards achieving peaceful and resilient societies, protect, promote and fulfil human rights, and shall strengthen democratic principles and good governance.
 They shall support accountable and transparent institutions at all levels and take concrete steps on tax good governance, the fight against corruption, fraud, and money laundering.
-They shall address new or expanding threats to security, including terrorism, and all forms of transnational organised crime, particularly in relation to maritime security, cybercrime, human security, and environmental security, while safeguarding human rights, including through regional cooperation [taking into account the principles set out in the Boe Declaration on Regional Security].
+They shall address new or expanding threats to security, including terrorism, and all forms of transnational organised crime, particularly in relation to maritime security, cyber-crime, human security, and environmental security, while safeguarding human rights, including through regional cooperation, taking into consideration the relevant policy frameworks of the Parties, including the principles set out in the Boe Declaration on Regional Security and relevant EU Common Foreign and Security Policy strategies.